mbqwertyaaa/qwertyspack/README.md

 # qwertyspack
 Pack of public e2s
+## intermodal/
+### Container Scheme
+- All of Magnum's, Patman's, and Caloco's container textures.
+- Automatically choose between schemes.
+- Set address using Mat=""
 ## tSG and qwerty's Christmas Lights!
 ### Major Features:
 - Highly customizable string lights (not actual lights) that you can use on your coaches for a festive flair.